Aspen & Snowmass Vacation

 Hiking The Rim Trail

 A hearty breakfast was all we needed to get us ready to hike the Rim Trail in Snowmass.
 We laced up the hiking boots, adjusted the backpack for the youngest grand kid, grabbed some water and our hiking sticks and set out on the Rim Trail.
 This is a seven mile single track up and down a trail along a tall ridge in Snowmass.
 The views are unbelievable - panoramic vistas of Old Snowmass Valley, a lake on one side of the rim and Snowmass Village on the other, the majestic Snowmass mountain and the ski runs, and the Snowmass Golf Course.
 As this pudgy out of shape used to flatlands Texan huffed and puffed along the trail which is over 9,000 feet with a 700 foot vertical climb, I was shocked when three mountain biker and two joggers blew past me on the narrow twisting trail with sheer drop offs on one side of the trail.
 Fun and enjoyable hike.
-If you are a mountain biker, this is an excellent single track ride - read some reviews of riding the Rim Trial which can lead you past Michael Douglas's driveway and other beautiful mansions in Snowmass.
+If you are a mountain biker, this is an excellent single track ride - the trail can lead you past Michael Douglas's driveway and other beautiful mansions in Snowmass.

 After a few hours of hiking, we were all ready for an appetizer, cold beer, a couple margaritas, and a massage.
 We got everything but the massage on one of the Snowmass Village restaurant's outdoor patio.
 What a way to end the day.
 From where we sat, we could watch hikers and bikers ascending and descending some of the ski run trails.
 Snowmass Mountain has 17 easy to expert tails (ascents of up to 2,500') ranging from a half a mile to over 24 miles for hiking or biking.
 If you don't feel liking hiking uphill, then pay $10 and ride the Burlington chair lift up and hike any of the trails down.
 At the base of the chair lift you can rent bikes and take them up the chair lift for a fun ride down.
 We immediately added that to our list of things to due on Monday or Tuesday.